 Therefore, a second formulation of the PMM has been introduced, which is conceptually synthetic and easier to implement.
 This version departs from an orthogonal set of polynomials and defines a set of modified polynomial bases that naturally and rigorously describe the transversal boundary conditions.
 This approach has a significant advantage over the first formulation, as it allows for easy generalization to crossed gratings, anisotropic and bi-anisotropic mediums, which would have been tedious with the former version.

 PMM implementation in matched coordinates

-3D Aperiodic Fourier Modal Method (AFMM) for dielectric problem
+3D Aperiodic Fourier Modal Method (AFMM)

-The aperiodic Fourier modal method (AFMM) is a hybrid method that combines a solver for periodic systems with perfectly matched layers (PMLs).
-The key challenge of implementing PMLs involves describing both the periodic incident plane wave (the input field) and the aperiodic scattered field (the output field) of the isolated device within the same formalism.
+The aperiodic Fourier modal method (AFMM) is a hybrid method that combines a solver for periodic systems with perfectly matched layers (PMLs) to address the challenge of implementing PMLs in aperiodic structures.
+One of the key challenges in implementing PMLs in aperiodic structures is describing both the periodic incident plane wave (the input field) and the aperiodic scattered field (the output field) of the isolated device within the same formalism.

-The curvilinear coordinates method was applied to study the scattering of plane waves by a grating.
-The main point of this method is the choice of a coordinate system such that the profile of the surface coincides with a surface of coordinates.
-Furthermore, in the case of a translation curvilinear coordinate system, Maxwell's equations lead to an eigenvalue equation.
-Numerically, the eigenvalue equation is solved by using the method of moments with periodic or pseudoperiodic functions as expansion and test functions.
+The scattering of plane waves by a grating was studied using the curvilinear coordinates method, which involves selecting a coordinate system such that the surface profile coincides with a surface of coordinates.
+When using a translation curvilinear coordinate system, Maxwell's equations can be reduced to an eigenvalue equation.
+To solve this equation numerically, the method of moments is used with periodic or pseudoperiodic functions as expansion and test functions.